akshaydeo/blog/about.md

 ## Joining forces with Media.Net

 When Google announced Instant Apps for Android, we decided to shut down AppSurfer with a detailed [blog post](https://blog.appsurfer.com/post/145253504285/appsurfer-bids-adieu).
 [Vaibhav Arya](https://www.linkedin.com/in/vaibhavarya/), then CTO and now CEO of the Media.net, read this blog post and offered us to join the forces with Media.Net.
-I started working as a Tech Lead on InApp products 📱.
+I worked there for 3 years as (Senior) Tech Lead on InApp (Mobile) Products.